 First, it is one of the two most important national days of Greece, since 25th March 1821 is the day when the revolution flag was bannered in Kalavryta (a place in Peloponnese) and so, Greek revolution against the Ottoman Empire officially started.

-Carnival is a festive season people either love or hate; it either makes people excited, eager to dress up and go silly with their friends or it passes without making any sense to them.
-In our country, there are several local customs which tend to be lost in time, but still exist.
-So, even if you are one of those who dislike going silly, you would be pleased to visit a small town of Greece to enjoy the local fest.
-Some of the traditions exist for decades while others exist for centuries.
-In case that you are one of those who prefer modern carnival parades, you would have a great time in Renti or Moschato of Athens, Patra, Rethymno or Ksanthi.
+Carnival is a festive season people either love or hate.
+While it makes some people excited, eager to dress up and go silly with their friends, it also irritates others that find no sense in dressing up.
+In our country, there are several local customs which remain to exist throughout the centuries, despite being somewhat forgotten by younger generations.
+Even if you are one of those who dislike being silly, you should not miss the opportunity to visit a small town in Greece to enjoy the most popular Greek carnival fest.
+You can immerse yourself into the Greek carnival traditions through modern carnival parades, in Renti or Moschato of Athens, Patra, Rethymno or Ksanthi.

 According to Greek mythology, the city of Athens owes her name to the goddess Athena.
 The story, like many Greek myths is one of intrigue and grandeur and it begins as all great tales do...